cwcyau/healthdatascienceacademy/faq.md

 ## Can my university be a part of this?

 Yes.
-The Academy is looking to work with further partners across the UK to develop this offering.
+The Academy is looking to work with further partners across the UK to develop this initiative.